VFDouglas/cli-csv-reader/README.md

 # cli-csv-reader
-A simple PHP CLI tool to read `.csv` files and import data into a MySQL database using Docker Compose.
+A lightweight PHP CLI tool to read `.csv` files and import data into a database.
-This project demonstrates how to structure a lightweight, containerized data importer with extensibility.
+This project demonstrates clean architecture, extensibility, and test-driven development in a containerized environment.

 ## 🚀 Features
-- PHP CLI container (with Composer)
+- PHP CLI container with Composer dependencies
-- MySQL 8.0 database container (with persistence)
+- MySQL 8.0 database container with persistent storage
-- Easy setup with Docker Compose
+- Easy setup and teardown with Docker Compose
-- Extensible architecture (can be extended with Redis, queues, etc.)
+- Extensible architecture (can add Redis, queues, or other services)
+- Unit and integration tests included

-## 🖥️Requirements
+## 🖥️ Requirements
 - Docker >= 20
 - Docker Compose >= 2
 - WSL2 (for Windows users)

-## ⚙️Installation
+## ⚙️ Installation

-Clone the project
+- Clone the project
 ```
 git clone https://github.com/VFDouglas/cli-csv-reader.git
 ```
-Run the installer script (Check file for details):
+- Run the installer script (Check file for details):
 ```
 # Development
 ./install.sh